emailayuen/data-test-sde-alan-B/README.md

-# Data Test A - Dependencies Orchestration
+# Data Test B - Deployment

 This is a working solution for Sephora SEA data test parts B2 and B3.
 Part A is available in the following repo: [data-test-sde-alan-A](https://github.com/emailayuen/data-test-sde-alan-A).